August 1922

 Doyle (2008), pgs 151-152

-Three staff officers of anti-Treaty 1st Southern Division (Tom Daly, Dan Mulvihill and Con O’Leary) are captured by pro-Treaty troops under Paddy O’Daly at Milleen, Co Kerry.
 Also captured is Will Patrick Fleming, husband of Marguerite Fleming.
 As the prisoners are being brought to Killarney, the lorry that they are travelling in is fired on and a pro-Treaty soldier, Thomas Kavanagh from Dublin, is killed.

-The following day, the O/C of the anti-Treaty 4th Battalion, Kerry No. 2 Brigade, Pat Allman, is also captured.
+The following day, the O/C of the anti-Treaty 4th Battalion, Kerry No. 2 Brigade, Pat Allman, is captured.

 Horgan (2018), pgs 50-52 & 193; Doyle (2008), pgs152-153